Biography

 Singer-Songwriter Carolyn Anele (a-NEL) loves to write songs.
 She can be found at the kitchen table with papers and files all around her of songs in various forms of completion.
 It's a rare occurrence these days when she has solitude to write but squeezes out whatever time she gets during the everyday activities of being a wife, mother and homemaker.
 "Family and music, it doesn't get any better than that for me!"

 Carolyn was born in Salmon Arm, British Columbia, Canada – a rural town in the North Okanagan Valley surrounded by lakes, rivers and mountains.
 As a girl, she preferred creating her own melodies on the old family piano to the tedious practicing of scales and traditional compositions.
-In 1990, Carolyn began a seventeen-year career as a support worker at a Women's Shelter.
+In 1990, Carolyn began a seventeen-year career as a support worker at a the Kelowna Women’s Shelter.
 This work fostered her drive to pursue writing and performing.
 In 1996, Carolyn attended her first workshop, a Power-Song Shop designed for advanced songwriters in Vancouver, B.C.
 This affirming opportunity inspired Carolyn to continue learning and honing her writing skills.
-In 2000, Carolyn started her career as a solo artist, writer, promoting her original material.
+In 2000, Carolyn started her career as a solo artist and writer, promoting her original material.
 She was chosen to perform her own songs that summer at a fundraising event held for the B.C.
-Children's Hospital.
+Children's Hospital, where headliners, Jann Arden and Amanda Marshall later performed on stage.

 In the winter of 2015, Carolyn released a song called "Watch Me Fly", written for a dear friend who passed away from Parkinson's Disease.
 "He loved hiking, sailing and all things Nature.
 I like to believe he's out there free as a bird."
-Joining Carolyn on the song is award winning Singer Songwriter, Engineer & Co-producer Andrew Smith and playing acoustic guitar and a '64 Precision' bass is Guitarist, Singer Songwriter and Entertainer, Wendell Ferguson a multiple CCMA winner, Juno nominee and a recent inductee to the Canadian Country Music Hall of Fame.
+Joining Carolyn on the song is award winning Singer Songwriter, Engineer & Co-producer Andrew Smith from Kelowna and playing acoustic guitar and a '64 Precision' bass is Guitarist, Singer Songwriter and Entertainer, Toronto's, Wendell Ferguson a multiple CCMA winner, Juno nominee and a recent inductee to the Canadian Country Music Hall of Fame.
+The song “Watch Me Fly” was awarded Finalist in both the Singer Songwriter Category and the Country Category of the UK International Song Contest.

-Carolyn currently resides in Vernon, B.C. with her husband, children, the family pets and performs for charities, benefits, festivals and showcases.
+Carolyn currently resides in Vernon, B.C. with her husband, teenagers and the family cat and performs for charities, benefits, festivals, showcases, house concerts, galleries, wineries, etc.

 Carolyn's musical vision is to write songs that will inspire, uplift and heal.